arvigeus/AZ-204/Learning Path/API Management.md

 #### Limit concurrency

 The `limit-concurrency` policy prevents enclosed policies from executing by more than the specified number of requests at any time.
-Upon exceeding that number, new requests will fail immediately with a `429 Too Many Requests` status code.
+When requests exceed that number, new requests fail immediately with a _429 Too Many Requests_ status code.

 ```xml
 <limit-concurrency key="expression" max-count="number">